dnsimple/dnsimple-support/content/articles/announcement-legacy-ip-addresses.md

 ## What's changing and how it will impact your domains

-If you have affected domains, you have until [DATE], 2024 to take action.
+If you have affected domains, you have until November 20, 2024 to take action.
 After that date, any requests sent to deprecated IP addresses will stop responding.

 ## What do you need to do?